How the British Museum Uses VR to Increase the Learner Experience

 image

 It’s difficult to teach prehistory like the Bronze Age but with VR you can take audience engagement to a whole new level.
 Undoubtedly, we will see museums using VR more and more as technology advances and museums continue to search for new ways to engage and enlighten their audiences.
 It’s really kind of a perfect match, using technology of new to teach knowledge of old, the nerdy part in all of us can appreciate that.
-For more information check out the British Museum blog post.
+For more information check out the British Museum .